iamjoncannon/ReactBoil/PEP.md

 }
 ````

-Now, our shell() method will run any command we pass to it in bash.
-Since we want to operate on other folders on our machine, we're going to set spawn's working directory as "cwd()."
+Now, our shell() method will run any command we pass to it in Bash.
+Since we want to operate on other folders on our machine, we're going to set spawn's working directory as "process.cwd()," which will return the destination for our template.

 Now we can program "react scaffold" to make a file directory like this: